Consumers

 • the manufacturer or supplier offered an extra warranty on the item you bought

-• you weren’t the purchaser, but you were the victim of a defect on an item
+• you weren’t the purchaser, but you were the victim of an item’s defect

 • the law provides for this possibility

-Check whether you’re in a situation that allows you to apply to the Office de la protection du consommateur, a lawyer or any other consumer rights organization.
+Check whether you’re in a situation that allows you to get help from the Office de la protection du consommateur, a lawyer or any other consumer rights organization.

 Class Actions